 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/480/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-Continuing the theme which was started in this article Analytical performance indicators.
+Continuing the theme which was started in the article Analytical performance indicators.

-Here we will talk about average seasonal index - analytical indicators of time series characterizing the seasonal fluctuations
+Here we will talk about average seasonal indices - analytical indicators of time series characterizing the seasonal fluctuations

 The seasonal fluctuations are annual, constantly repeating change of the studied phenomena.
 During the analysis of the annual dynamics, you obtain the quantitative characteristics, reflecting the nature of the changes of indicators by months of the annual cycle.